 But what makes this cleanser so great for oily and acne-prone skin?
 For starters, the pH is one of the lowest on the market (only 3.5), which keeps your skin’s acid mantle very happy.

-CosRx Low pH Good Morning Gel Cleanser has become a popular alternative for those who have sworn off foaming cleansers.
+COSRX Low pH Good Morning Gel Cleanser has become a popular alternative for those who have sworn off foaming cleansers.
 As per its namesake, this cleanser is a clear liquid that contains milder ingredients, none of the SLS that plagues foaming cleansers.
 Its lighter consistency makes it a dream for acne-prone skin or oily skin.

-It contains two acne-fighting ingredients, betaine salicylate, and tea tree leaf oil, and one anti-aging ingredient, citric acid.
+It contains two acne-fighting ingredients, betaine salicylate, tea tree leaf oil, and one anti-aging ingredient, citric acid.
 However, if you also have sensitive skin, the tea tree leaf oil and citric acid may irritate your skin.

 This cleanser contains only one comedogenic ingredient: butylene glycol.
 I use the word ‘only‘ as this ingredient is hard to avoid in Korean skincare products and has the lowest rating of 1.